-Knee pain is common and can affect people of all ages, though it is more heard of in those who are aging.
-It can result from various conditions, including muscular strain, tendinopathy or arthritis.
-Athletes who participate in sports that require jumping or quick pivots are at a higher risk of developing knee pain due to common knee injuries.
+Various conditions, such as muscular strain, tendinopathy, or arthritis, can cause knee pain.
+Athletes who participate in sports that require jumping or quick pivots are at higher risk of developing knee pain due to common knee injuries.

-Speaking with an orthopaedic specialist like us at Hip & Knee Orthopaedics lets you explore both surgical and non-surgical treatments to reduce pain, restore muscle strength, and facilitate recovery, enabling you to return to daily activities with ease.
+Speaking with a senior consultant orthopaedic surgeon at Hip & Knee Orthopaedics lets you explore both surgical and non-surgical treatments to reduce pain, strengthen muscles, and facilitate recovery.
+This will enable you to return to daily activities such as walking, climbing stairs, and exercising comfortably.

 Knee Pain Causes: Aging or Injury?

 The causes and treatment of knee pain are interdependent.
 This means they can only be effectively treated by identifying the underlying cause.
-Let’s take a look at the key factors that contribute to knee pain:
+Key factors that contribute to knee pain include:

 Knee Pain Risk Factors